john-does-it/email-signature-generator/README.md

 # Email Signature Generator

-A modern web application built with SvelteKit that helps users create professional email signatures with ease.
+A web application built with SvelteKit that helps users create professional email signatures with ease.

 ## Features